 The program provides a basic background in thermal and mechanical systems.
 Laboratory instruction, as well as the senior design project, gives the student hands-on experience.
 Each student’s program of study is planned in consultation with their advisor.
 Students have the opportunity to complete courses and develop depth in areas of focus within mechanical engineering chosen from fluid mechanics and thermal processes, mechanics of solids, heat transfer and energy, mechanical design, robotics, and biomechanics.
 The student’s advisor can provide guidance on these focus areas.

-The Mechanical Engineering department recognizes students with exemplary academic records by awarding Departmental Honors to students with a cumulative Grade Point Average of 3.50.
+- The Mechanical Engineering Department recognizes students with exemplary academic records by awarding Departmental Honors to students with a cumulative Grade Point Average of 3.50.
+Students with either a primary major or an additional major in mechanical engineering are evaluated for departmental honors.

 Code | Title | Credits |